 Managing cold symptoms

 In one 2018 study, children with upper respiratory infections were given 2 teaspoons of honey before bed.
 Compared to a placebo, honey was able to reduce coughing and improve sleep in kids over the age of 2.
-In an earlier study, honey was even found to be more effective at relieving common cold symptoms than cough medicine.
+In an earlier study, honey was even found to be more effective at relieving common cold symptoms than cough medicine3.

 Along with the soothing properties, honey is also high in antioxidants, which help reduce oxidative stress brought on the body by free radicals, Ayanwola explains.
-"Through this mechanism, honey can contribute to reinforcing our immune system and could potentially shorten the length of a cold," she says.
+"Through this mechanism, honey can contribute to reinforcing our immune system4 and could potentially shorten the length of a cold," she says.

 Based on the above information, honey may be able to manage cold symptoms and support immune functioning, but more research is needed.
 Adding water to the honey might not matter, registered dietitian Mascha Davis, MPH, RDN, says.